 Skip to main content

-Our research in theoretical condensed matter physics focuses on: strongly correlated electron systems, quantum phase transitions in and out of equilibrium, unconventional superconductivity, quantum magnetism, quantum impurities, low dimensional physics, three dimensional Dirac and Weyl semi metals, graphene and van der Waals heterostructures, Anderson localization, many body localization, effects of quasiperiodicity, thermalization in quantum statistical mechanics, open and monitored many-body quantum systems, cold atoms, spinor bosons, synthetic gauge fields, Bose-Fermi mixtures.
+Our research in theoretical condensed matter physics focuses on: strongly correlated electron systems, quantum phase transitions in and out of equilibrium, superconductivity (unconventional and or topological), quantum magnetism, quantum impurities, low dimensional physics, three dimensional Dirac and Weyl semi metals, graphene and van der Waals heterostructures, Anderson localization, many body localization, effects of quasiperiodicity, thermalization in quantum statistical mechanics, open and monitored many-body quantum systems, and ultracold atomic systems.
+Experimental platforms include quantum materials (solid state compounds, thin films, 2D materials), ultracold gases, and quantum processors.

 Current Focus